Mind Body Movement is my specialty!

 1:1 Clinical Somatic Education - not to be confused with basic somatic movements taught in a class

 The best way to learn is by taking Clinical Somatic Education lessons with a fully qualified Clinical Somatic Educator who has taken the 3 year Clinical Somatic Education training.
-For Somatic Movement Coaches who are trained to instruct classes only, the training is 2 x 4 day sessions.
+Somatic Movement Coaches are trained to instruct classes only.

 1:1 Clinical Somatic Education is very different from classes and is completely personalised to YOU.
 We carry out movement and postural assessments before delivering a hands on clinical protocol.
 Embedded within the different protocols are movements to do at home for self care.
 The requisite range of clinical protocols is delivered over a course of 3-8 sessions, so clients end up with a range of movements that they have fully embodied and intensely learned.